felixk101/twabot_public/README.md

 ##Dependencies:
 -Node 4.2.3

 -RethinkDB 2.2.1

 ## Setup:
 1. Register Twitch account and get Auth token from http://www.twitchapps.com/tmi/
 2. Setup a rethinkDB server
 2. Modify credentials/credentials.js:
-  *replace NICK with your nickname
+  -replace NICK with your nickname

-  *replace PASS with your oauth token
+  -replace PASS with your oauth token

-  *replace DBHOST with address of rethinkdb-database server *replace DBPORT with port of rethinkdb-database
+  -replace DBHOST with address of rethinkdb-database server

+  -replace DBPORT with port of rethinkdb-database
 4. `npm install` (with root permissions)

 ##Running the project